anisbet/pipe/Readme.md

                   'any' is used, all columns must fail the match to return true.
 Empty regular expressions are permitted.
 See -g for more information.
  -h             : Change delimiter from the default '|'.
 Changes -P and -K behaviour, see -P, -K.
  -H             : Suppress new line on output.
+Some switches can modify this behaviour. -i will
+                  suppress a new line only if the -g matches.
+New lines are suppressed starting with any -X match until a -Y match is found.
- -i             : Turns on virtual matching for -b, -B, -C, -g, -G, -z and -Z. Normally fields are
+ -i             : Turns on virtual matching for -b, -B, -C, -g, -G, -H, -z and -Z. Normally fields are
                   conditionally suppressed or output depending on the above conditional flags. '-i'
                   allows further modifications on lines that match these conditions, while allowing all other lines to pass through, in order, unmodified.